 Putting on Shoes

 Nevertheless, zippers or not, there is still the matter of putting on your shoes, once you've fetched them from your handy-dandy rack.
-Who remembers shoehorns?
+Who remembers shoe horns?
 Right.
-Those little plastic spoon-shaped affairs that usually got stuck between your foot and shoe, pinching your fingers in the process of slipping on your shoes.
+Those little plastic spoon-shaped affairs that pinched your fingers in the process of slipping on your shoes.
 Well, folks, they've been re-invented, and can now be found as long as 18 inches or more.